USDA-ARS Maize Breeding and Genetics at NCSU

 George Van Esbroeck (temporary assistant) - George now works with the NCSU small grains breeding program, making wheat doubled haploids.

 Scott Reed (undergrad assistant) - Scott decided that, if he is to ever graduate from college, he needs to stop working 50 hours per week with Team Corn.
 Boo hoo for us.
-He now is studying full time at East Carolina U.
+He completed an engineering degree at East Carolina U. and now works in Norfolk, VA.

 Yan Zhang (undergrad assistant) - Yan, what happened to you?
 We want you back!
 Did you go back to Shanghai or are you studying fashion design or some such thing in New York?